-Internationally-trained doctors will have their applications to live and work in Nova Scotia processed within a few days under a new stream announced by immigration authorities in Nova Scotia.
+Internationally-trained doctors can have the first-stage of their applications to live and work in Nova Scotia processed within a few days under the Nova Scotia Physicians stream.

-In a news conference held on February 22, Nova Scotia’s Minister of Immigration, Lena Diab, announced that the new Nova Scotia Physician stream “targets family doctors and specialists from countries such as the United Kingdom, the United States, and Ireland.”
+Nova Scotia’s Minister of Immigration, Lena Diab, announced that the Nova Scotia Physician stream “targets family doctors and specialists from countries such as the United Kingdom, the United States, and Ireland.”

 Diab added that “it will be easier and faster because this stream targets family doctors from countries with recognized training equivalencies with the College of Family Physicians of Canada.”